wareya/pred_recdec/README.md

 - Built-in tokenizer that doesn't choke on "soft keywords"
 - Built-in comment handling, both nested and non-nested comments
 - Always perfect linear O(n) parse time unless you specifically write a worse-than-linear hook yourself
+- Support for "optimized tail calls" and LR-like "reductions" with $become and $become_as (respectively)

+The last point is interesting.
+It makes the core BNF functionality slightly stronger than LL(k), because left factoring no longer breaks the structure of the grammar.
+Maybe something like "Immediate Decision Grammar".

 This lets you write a "grammar" that has the same capabilities as a handwritten recursive descent parser.
 You can do computations on lookahead, skip around brackets and braces, update and query symbol tables, etc. There's no risk of or need to worry about backtracking (unless you do so yourself inside of a hook), so you can make your hooks as impure and stateful as you want.
 The tokenizer is non-lexing, meaning that it doesn't assign lexical identities to tokens and only performs the maximal munch step and creates a token stream, so you don't need to worry about writing a lexical grammar or avoiding lexical ambiguity; it's handled automatically based on what literals and regexes you use in the grammar.